+1.1.
 Editing the Volume

-Subject topo_defect_before is an example of topological defect and this page will walk you through fixing it.
+Subject topo\defect\before is an example of topological defect and this page will walk you through fixing it.

-Open topo_defect_before in tkmedit.
+Open topo\defect\before in tkmedit.

+'''

-tkmedit topo_defect_before brainmask.mgz lh.white -aux wm.mgz -aux-surface rh.white
+tkmedit topo_defect_before brainmask.mgz -aux wm.mgz -surfs

+'''

 Use the arrow keys to scroll through the volume to find the error in white matter surface.
 If you look at coronal slice 57, there is a defect in the left hemisphere closer to the midline, where some white matter voxels are segmented incorrectly.
 This type of topological defect is called a 'hole' which needs to be filled as opposed to a handle which needs to be cut.